Beacons play an important role in mobile location detection.

 - Schools can use beacons to keep track of district-owned mobile devices.
 If a student moves a device beyond a specific threshold, like a classroom door, an alert can be triggered.

 - Similarly, hospitals can use beacons for asset tracking, thereby reducing time spent hunting down pieces of equipment (not to mention theft and loss).
+Learn about more powerful healthcare use cases in this on-demand webinar: Using New Technologies to Enhance Patient Satisfaction.

 - Anyone in a large building or campus environment—hospitals, universities, municipalities and businesses—can use beacons to help people find points of interest or to trigger “you are here” notifications in a wayfinding application.